New Mexico Auto Dealer Bond— $50,000 + 8-Hour Education Mandate

 What types of dealer licenses does New Mexico issue?

-New Mexico's Motor Vehicle Division issues several dealer license types: Franchised New Vehicle Dealer, Used Motor Vehicle Dealer, Wholesale Motor Vehicle Dealer, Motor Vehicle Broker, Motorcycle Dealer, and Manufactured Housing Dealer.
+New Mexico's Motor Vehicle Division issues several dealer license types: Franchised New Vehicle Dealer, Used Motor Vehicle Dealer, Wholesale Motor Vehicle Dealer, Motor Vehicle Broker, Motorcycle Dealer, and Recreational Vehicle Dealer.
 All motor vehicle dealer types require the same $50,000 surety bond.
 Manufactured housing dealers have separate bond requirements.

 How long does the NM dealer license process take?

 The complete NM dealer licensing process takes approximately 4-10 weeks.
 The surety bond is typically issued within 1 business day.
-After submitting your completed application with bond form (MVD-10175), insurance, pre-licensing education certificate, and fees, the MVD conducts a background check and schedules a facility inspection.
-Processing time depends on inspection availability and background check turnaround.
+Factor in time for completing the 8-hour pre-licensing education course before you can submit your application.
+After submitting with bond form (MVD-10175), insurance, education certificate, and fees, the MVD conducts a background check and schedules a facility inspection.

 Can I get a New Mexico dealer bond with bad credit?